cartographer-project/cartographer/docs/source/terminology.rst

 ==========

 local_pose
-  Transforms data from the tracking frame to the local frame.
+  Transforms data from the tracking frame (or a submap frame, depending on context) to the local frame.

 global_pose
-  Transforms data from the tracking frame to the global frame.
+  Transforms data from the tracking frame (or a submap frame, depending on context)  to the global frame.

+local_submap_pose
+  Transforms data from a submap frame to the local frame.

+global_submap_pose
+  Transforms data from a submap frame to the global frame.